How to Cast a Spell

 3. Creating sacred space

 If you wish, you may call on the divine or or certain energies to watch over and bless your rite.
 Invocations usually consist of a spoken prayer or verse, but it may also include music, dance, gestures, and song.
-Remember to speak sincerely and to be willing to open yourself to the divine.

 5. Energy raising or magical work